liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 By default, scanning of the portlet's services is disabled.
 To enable scanning you need to add an appropriate filter definition in portlet's `web.xml`.
-Fortunately, Liferay provides a way automatically add the filter.
+Fortunately, Liferay provides a way to automatically add the filter.
 Just click the *Build WSDD* button in Liferay IDE while editing the `service.xml` file in *Overview* mode, or just invoke the `build-wsdd` Ant target.
 On building the WSDD, Liferay's Plugins SDK modifies the portlet's `web.xml` and enables the JSON Web Services for the plugin.
 Under the hood, the Plugins SDK registers the